 What are a Judge’s Duties?

 A Judge is similar to a referee.
-The Judge does not file charges against you nor is it the who decides to reduce the charges against you.
+The Judge does not file charges against you nor do they decide to reduce the charges against you.
 A Judge has several duties.
 First, he or she is to keep the case moving.
-He or she makes sure that the two parties, (the prosecutor and the defense) do what they are required to do.
-For example, that the prosecutor turn over copies of all of the evidence to the defense.
-Additionally, the Judge determines if your going to be kept in jail while awaiting trial or if you are going to be released on bond.
+He or she makes sure that the two parties (the prosecutor and the defense) do what they are required to do.
+For example, the Judge makes sure that the prosecutor turns over copies of all of the evidence to the defense.
+Additionally, the Judge determines if you are going to be kept in jail while awaiting trial, or if you are going to be released on bond.
 Furthermore, if the Judge decides to allow a person to post bond, the Judge decides how much the bond is along with any other conditions of bond.